-It is possible for you to make better mixes, trust your ears when mastering or crucial listening, hear nuances you by no means knew existed.
+It is possible for you to make better mixes, trust your ears when mastering or crucial listening, and hear nuances you by no means knew existed.

-A good low end will dramatically improve your listening experience.
-You may even shed tears of ecstasy (you probably have an unhealthy passion for high constancy audio) while you uncover what you’ve been lacking.
+A good low-end will dramatically improve your listening experience.
+You may even shed tears of ecstasy (you probably have an unhealthy passion for high-constancy audio) while you uncover what you’ve been lacking.